OpenMined/PSI/README.md

 ## Compiling and Running

-The repository uses a folder structure to isolate each supported target language from one another:
+The repository uses a folder structure to isolate the supported targets from one another:

 ```
-src/<target language>
+src/<target language>/<sources>
 ```

-Compilation instructions for each target are listed below.

 ### C++